 - 8.27 We consider that the IE would need to identify particular factors that demonstrate the information would not be useful or of interest to a particular group.
-This should be over and above the IE's conclusion that there is not likely to be a material adverse impact on the Policyholders in question.
+This should be over and above the IE's conclusion that it's unlikely there will be a material adverse impact on the relevant Policyholders.
 Here we: - Believe that Policyholders are entitled to be notified and they alone are empowered to decide whether or not they are 'interested' in the proposals.
-It is not the prerogative of Applicants to determine how 'interested' Policyholders will be in a notification and if a dispensation is sought, it is for the Applicants to make a strong case. - Are unlikely to find it helpful if Applicants, when putting forward applications for dispensations, cite conclusions of marketing field studies that Policyholders have told them that they only want to receive targeted communications or that the Applicant believe Policyholders would not be 'interested' in being notified.
-Similarly, we do not generally consider applications helpful that claim Policyholders will be confused by the communication documents, as the Applicants should be able to deal with this issue by improving the clarity of their communications package.
+It is not up to Applicants to decide how 'interested' Policyholders will be in a notification.
+If Applicants seek a dispensation, they will need to make a strong case. - Are unlikely to agree with Applicants applying for dispensations who cite the conclusions of marketing field studies that say Policyholders report they only want to receive targeted communications.
+We are also unlikely to agree with Applicants who say they believe Policyholders would not be 'interested' in being notified.
+Similarly, we do not generally agree with applications that claim Policyholders will be confused by the communication documents, as the Applicants should be able to deal with this issue by improving the clarity of their communications package.